possibilities/next-github-auth/README.md

 1. Wrap public pages with `PublicPage` decorator

-    All other pages should be wrapped with the `PublicPage` decorator, e.g.:
+    _All other_ Next.js "pages" should be wrapped with the `PublicPage` decorator, e.g.:

     ```
     import { PublicPage } from 'next-github-auth'